Balanced matrices: Further remarks

-In this paper we have introduced the concept of balanced matrices, where we studied various matrix statistics underlying this concept.
+In this paper, we have introduced the concept of balanced matrices, where we studied various matrix statistics underlying this concept.
 Much emphasis was placed on $2\times 2$ fully-balanced matrices.
-This is just the begining of a series of papers regarding this concept.
+This can be considered as the beginning of a series of papers to study this concept.
 There is much optimistic work in progress to extend these results for lower order square matrices to matrices of higher orders.
 Another quest, in the not too distant future, will be to find if there really exist some bit of interaction between this class of matrices and matrices in general.
 This could provide a new window through which to study matrix theory.

 \footnote{